 - Curriculum is not just content, but is based on principles of child development; context and process skills are also emphasized

 - Inter-agency collaboration occurs

-Classroom teachers and teacher assistants are important members of the team meetings.
-They are able to share presenting issues.
+Classroom teachers and education assistants are important members of our collaborative response meetings.
+They are able to share emerging issues.
 We collaborate and put into action, plans to support our students who may be experiencing academic, social-emotional and/or behavioral challenges.